bcrant/briancrantdotcom/content/lyrics/album_two/mindfulness_bootcamp.md

 INSTRUMENTAL BREAK

-VERSE 3
+VERSE 2
 Got no peace of mind... just pieces – most of the time
 No good at meditation... tried the Calm app twice
 Too many notifications...
 I'm a very busy guy

+I'd go to a group... if it were all about me
+I'd see a shrink... if they didn't talk about feelings
 Tried the medications...
 I need more things to try

+INSTRUMENTAL BREAK

 VERSE 3
+Went and bought a sunlamp... still not happy or enlightened
+Ego bigger than jesus...
+I'm in every hotel nighstand
+I can't stand myself... there's only one thing left to try then

 I dosed the orange juice... drank the orange juice for breakfast
 Everyday for a whole month... ego still like Texas
 I'm making microchanges... and expect macro results
-Tried to microkill my egoo... my ego survived
+Tried to microkill my ego... my ego survived

-INSTRUMENTAL BREAK

 EXTRAS
-I'd go to a group... if it were all about me
-I'd see a shrink... if they didn't talk about feelings

 When I meditate...
 I hear my ego laughin
 "What are you doing?
 You can't even sit still in traffic"

-Went and bought a sunlamp... still not happy or enlightened